 What can a sex toy do for your relationship?

 Having waxed lyrical (and a few other locations too) about Lieberman’s book, perhaps this section should actually be entitled, “what can a sex toy do for you or your relationship?”

-Sex toys won’t compete with your relationship because they don’t offer the same experience, they offer something different, a new variety of experience which can bring couples closer together.
-Sex toys can:-
+Toys won’t compete with your relationship because they don’t offer the same experience, they offer something different, a new variety of experience which can bring couples closer together.
+What they can do though is:-